 Adding Chords to Other Songs

-More Hoffman Academy Songs that are fun to add chords to are Ode to Joy, Spinning Song, Who’s That, Cuckoo, Love Somebody, Mary Had a Little Lamb, and I Have A Dog.
-Some of these lessons show you how to add chords, but you could try adding different chords and see what you like best.
+More Hoffman Academy Songs that are fun to add chords to are “Ode to Joy,” “Spinning Song,” “Who’s That,” “Love Somebody,” “Mary Had a Little Lamb,” and “I Have A Dog.”
+Some of these video lessons show you how to add chords, but you could try adding different chords and see what you like best.
 You can also try playing any melody you know by ear, and then once you can play it well, try adding chords with your other hand.